New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 Study design for the Marigold study

 The 17-week double-blind phase of the Marigold study was followed by a long-term open-label phase in which all patients received ZTALMY.
-The primary objective of the open-label phase was to collect additional safety and tolerability data; additional efficacy assessments were also performed.2,4
+The secondary objectives of the OLE study were to assess the long-term efficacy, safety, and tolerability of ZTALMY.2,4

-*Total daily dosage divided 3 times a day.
+*Total daily dosage divided three times a day.

 Results from an open-label extension study of patients taking ZTALMY

-Following the pivotal trial, 88 out of 101 patients entered an open-label extension study to evaluate the ongoing safety and efficacy of ZTALMY.3
+Following the pivotal trial, 88 out of 101 patients entered an open-label extension (OLE) study to evaluate the ongoing efficacy, safety, and tolerability of ZTALMY.3

-The primary objective of the OLE was to collect additional safety and tolerability data.
-Safety findings were consistent with the double-blind phase; no new safety findings had emerged at the time of analysis.3,4
+The secondary objectives of the OLE study included the collection of additional safety and tolerability data.
+Safety findings were consistent with the double-blind phase; no new safety findings had emerged at the time of analysis.3,4 The most common treatment-related, treatment-emergent adverse events were somnolence (17%; n=15), seizure (11.4%; n=10), and decreased appetite (5.7%; n=5).5

-Additional efficacy assessments were also performed.
+Secondary objectives of the OLE study also included additional efficacy assessments.
 Open-label design and small sample size preclude conclusions about efficacy.

-Percent reduction in median major motor seizure frequency through 2 years of the OLE3*
+Percent reduction in median major motor seizure frequency through 2 years of the OLE study3*

 Median percent reduction in 28-day major motor seizure frequency, open-label ZTALMY versus placebo